rundeckpro/training-service-oriented/README.md

 Each tomcat instance is modeled as a Rundeck node.
-This makes it possible to execute job steps within just the scope of each tomcat instance.
+This makes it possible to execute job steps within just the node context for each tomcat instance.

-To better isolate each tomcat instance from each other co-located on the same host, a separate system login is provided for each instance.
+The node for each tomcat instance also specifies a different system login to use to execute the commands.
+This helps isolate each tomcat instance from each other since they are co-located on the same host.

 ## Under the covers